Mac Startup and Software problems - Troubleshoot

 Mac OS X is resilient.
 It has a UNIX core which is mature, tested, and — more importantly — stable.
 It's a modern OS that's as flexible as it is powerful, limited only by the end users operating the system.

-Clues to the causes of Mac startup problems can be found by analyzing when in the boot process the system fails.
+Clues to the causes of Mac startup problems can be found by analysing when in the boot process the system fails.
 Problems may be related to the power supply, battery, hard drive, logic board, OS corruption or an issue with a user account.

 Isolating where the problem is occurring is the focus to finding the solution.
 Unplugging any external peripherals (disk drives, printer, etc.) is the first step to help narrow down the problem.